MilanSas/Project-3-Data/README.md

 # Project-3-Data

-�Rotterdamliving = The main application
+Rotterdamliving = The main application

-�polygonclasses = the polygons (map of Rotterdam)
+polygonclasses = the polygons (map of Rotterdam)